Navjotbians/toxic-comment-classifier/README.md

 Sharp increase in hateful comments on the farmers who are protesting at the outskirts of India's capital Delhi since October 2020 against the 3 Farm Bills that has been passed by the government in September 2020.
 Due to rampant toxicity, people are avoiding having meaningful discussion on these bills.
 Therefore, having a solid toxicity flagging system in place will allow online forums and social media platforms to effectively facilitate conversations.

 ## Goal
-To build a Multi- label Classification model capable of detecting different level of toxicity like severe toxic, threats, obscenity, insults, and so on.
+To build a Multi-label Multiclass Classification model capable of detecting different level of toxicity like severe toxic, threats, obscenity, insults, and so on for each comment.

 ## Dataset and Features
  <!-- Links -->